 Key Metrics in Healthcare Customer Service

-While patients expect high-quality customer service, practices can deliver by:
+Patients now expect high-quality service, and practices can deliver it by:

 Providing easy access to their scheduling team